devlogpile/logpile/mod-couchbase/README.md

 get a specific document in the database.

-To get a new document send a JSON message to the module main address:
+To get a document send a JSON message to the module main address:

     {
         "action": "get",